scgbern/scgpico/content/research/changeboxes/installation/index.md

 ---
 Title: Installation
 ---
+#Installation
 ChangeBoxes are tested and developed with Squeak 3.9.
 You need an image that is compiled with NewCompiler.
 Shout is always nice, too.

 ## Demo Image

--  Get a demo image with ChangeBoxes at [http://scg.unibe.ch/download/changeboxes/ChangeboxesDemo.zip](http://scg.unibe.ch/download/changeboxes/ChangeboxesDemo.zip) (25.
+-  Get a demo image with ChangeBoxes at [/download/changeboxes/ChangeboxesDemo.zip](/download/changeboxes/ChangeboxesDemo.zip) (25.
 1. 2007)
 -  For the latest version, get the ChangeBoxes and then ChangeBox-activation packages at [http://www.squeaksource.com/ChangeBoxes.html](http://www.squeaksource.com/ChangeBoxes.html)
 -  Run the SUnit Tests in ChangeBoxes-Tests in order to assert that everything went well